-Homework: There will be multiple assignments per week and are to be completed using the online WileyPLUS course supplement.
-A link to this site is on the webpage listed at the beginning of this syllabus.
+Homework: There will be multiple assignments per week and are to be completed using the online WileyPLUS course supplement at http://edugen.wileyplus.com/edugen/class/cls527019/.
 Homework assignments are due by 8:00 PM on the due dates, which are in the schedule at the end of this document.
 At 8:00 PM, the site will no longer accept homework submissions.
 I will not change this, so PLEASE DO NOT ask for an extension.
 I will, however, drop the lowest (by percentage) three homework grades.
 So, if you miss one assignment, or even two, it's not going to affect your grade drastically.
 Please do not dismiss the importance of homework assignments simply because they comprise a minor part of your total grade.
 (Part of the reason for the homework being worth only a minor part of your grade is due to student cheating on homework in previous semesters.)
 By doing the homework assignments you will be much better prepared for the exams, which all total comprise 75% of your grade!

 Laboratory: Most weeks you will have a lab session.
 The tentative schedule of labs is listed at the end of this syllabus.
 You are to purchase a lab book with all the lab assignments from Dynamic Bookstore.
 The allotted laboratory time is only 2 hours, therefore, it is your responsibility to prepare for the lab session by reading the instructions BEFORE lab each week.
 At the end of the semester, your lab instructor will give your lab grades to me and I will record exactly what he/she provides.
-All lab issues are to be discussed with him/her.
+All lab-specific issues are to be discussed with the lab instructor.